 - 1/2 teaspoon salt, or to taste

 - In a large soup pan, sauté onion, celery, and carrots in oil over medium heat until onions begin to look translucent (about 8 minutes).
+(Or, if you prefer to avoid oil, saute without.)

 - Add garlic and sauté for 1 additional minute.